Hello Explicit Facter!

-Remember that all your likes shares comments and views will be recorded stored and sold forever.
+Remember that all your likes share comments and views will be recorded stored and sold forever.

 How you use your social media is not always up to you though.

-When you install mobile apps these are able to pull an insane amount of data from your phone including your location, biometric data files, messages contacts, and media.
+When you install mobile apps these can pull an insane amount of data from your phone including your location, biometric data files, messages contacts, and media.

 One way to mitigate this is to sandbox web versions of your social media sites, through an app called Web Apps.

-Web Apps give each social media site its own sandbox where a site runs with all third party requests scripts and cookies blocks with forced encryption and illuminated referees.
+Web Apps give each social media site its own sandbox where a site runs with all third-party requests scripts and cookies block with forced encryption and illuminated referees.